 Rex to Belichick: 'Not true!'
-Jets also pushedNew York Jets head coach Rex Ryan stands on the sideline during the second half of an NFL football game against the New England Patriots on Sunday, Oct.
-20, 2013, in East Rutherford, N.J.
+Jets also pushedNew England Patriots head coach Bill Belichick shakes hands with New York Jets head coach Rex Ryan after an NFL football game Sunday, Oct.
+20, 2013 in East Rutherford, N.J.
+The Jets won the game 30-27.
 (AP Photo/Seth Wenig)

 FLORHAM PARK, N.J.
 (AP) -- Rex Ryan pushed back at Bill Belichick.

 The New York coach vehemently denied the New England coach's claim that the Jets used similar push techniques on field goals against the Patriots on Sunday.

 During a conference call Tuesday with Boston reporters, Belichick was asked if he was bothered by a report that said the Jets alerted officials to the Patriots pushing on field goals.
 New England was called for the penalty - the first time it had been called in a game - to set up New York's winning field goal in overtime Sunday.

 ''Well, I mean, since they were using the play themselves, I don't even know about all that,'' Belichick said. ''But, basically we're just moving on here.''